 A8.
 TAKEAWAYS.
 What does it mean for Countries?

-In group discussions, countries update each other on their main takeaways for the day.
+In group discussions, countries update each other based on three prompts:

 RECEPTION